pratikdesai399/College-Management-System/README.md

 COLLEGE MANAGEMENT SYSTEM

-Do npm install in bothe client and server directories
+Do npm install in both client and server directories